bastidest/video-stream-http-proxy/README.md

 ```

 ## Installation / Getting Started
+1. Copy the `docker-compose.prod.yml` template to wherever you want to deploy the application
+1. Replace the `${DOCKER_NGINX_VERSION}` variable with your desired nginx version
+1. Create the `config.json` configuration file
+1. Copy the nginx configuration template from `nginx/nginx.conf` and configure to your liking
+1. `docker-compose up -d`

+### Custom Encoding
+If you want to re-encode video streams, modify the `ffmpeg-wrapper.sh` script to your requirements and bind-mount it into the backend container.

 ### Configuration
 The application is configured using a `.json` configuration file (see example configuration in `config.json`).